marcinsaj/FlipDisc/README.md

 /* Example function call */
 FlipDisc.Delay(20);
 ```
 The function is used to set the delay effect between flip discs.
 The default value without calling the function is 0.
 Can be called multiple times anywhere in the code.
-Recommended delay range: 0 - 100ms
+Recommended delay range: 0 - 100ms, max 255ms

 -------------------------------------------------------------------------------------------